Answering the Call to Be United in Service

 - Palatka (Patton Anderson) Chapter No. 76

-Today, the Florida Division is still united in carrying out the Organization's objects - Historical, Educational, Benevolent, Memorial, and Patriotic.
+Today, the Florida Division remains united in carrying out the Organization’s objects: Historical, Educational, Benevolent, Memorial, and Patriotic.